Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 3.1 Feature encoding

-Where I encoded the categorical columns by creating dummy variables.
+I started by creating a copy of the dataset.
+Then, I encoded the categorical columns by creating dummy variables.

 3.2 Feature Selection

-Where I then, selected the input and output features.
+I then, selected the input and output features.

 3.3 Splitting Data

-Where I split the data for training and testing purposes.
+I split the data for training and testing purposes.
 I took 80% of the data to use it to train my LR model and then test it on the remaining 20%.

 3.4 Feature scaling

-Where I scaled the continuous features, using RobustScaler , to treat for possible outliers that may affect the performance of my model.
+I,then, scaled the continuous features, using RobustScaler , to treat for possible outliers that may affect the performance of my model.

 3.5 Model Fitting